SiluPanda/blog/_posts/2019-03-02-regression-analysis-ridge-and-lasso.md

 > Loss = SSE + lambda * abs(W)

-Here, abs() function gives the absolute value (e.g. -1 and 1 gboth give 1).
+Here, abs() function gives the absolute value (e.g. -1 and 1 both give 1).
 The derivative of the loss function and updation of weights for lasso is a bit complex.
 I would give resources to that, if anyone wants dive deep into the Maths.

 There is another regression called elastic net which combines the penalty of both lasso and ridge regression.